tBlabs/CV/README.md

 # Tomasz Budrewicz
-**Full-stack & embedded engineer** with 15 years of experience (over 12 years commercial)
+**Full-stack & Embedded engineer** with 15 years of experience (over 12 years commercial)

 *Specialized in web technologies, based on .NET Core and Typescript.
 For private projects mainly using Node and C.
-Working for 6 companies so far, including banking, security systems, spy gadgets and medical equipment.
+Working for 7 companies so far, including banking, security systems, spy gadgets and medical equipment.
 Oriented at good design patterns and Test Driven Development.
 Electronic and embedded lover since childhood.*